We're looking for awesome people to work with our practice.

 Trauma: small-t and Big-T

-When those “small t” experiences are brushed off as part of life, they leave lasting emotional effects that deserve attention and healing.
+When those "small t" traumas are brushed off as part of life, they leave lasting emotional effects that deserve attention and healing.
 Think of it like a sports injury: instead of ignoring it and toughing it out, there’s more benefit and healing with seeing a physiotherapist.

 EMDR works the same way for emotional wounds and their scars, and can tackle the root causes so you can begin real healing.